Trump signs executive order at White House human trafficking summit

 WASHINGTON, D.C. — To mark the 20th anniversary of the Trafficking Victims Protection Act, the White House hosted a human trafficking summit.
 State and local leaders from around the country were in attendance.

-Human trafficking is the fastest growing criminal enterprise in the United States.
+Human trafficking is one of the fastest-growing criminal enterprises in the United States.
 That’s why, on Friday, President Donald Trump signed an executive order dedicating more resources to the fight against it, and created a new White House position.

 “Dedicated solely to combating human trafficking,” said Trump.